matte black lever door handle installed on an interior door

 Can I Reverse a Keyed Entry Lever Handle?

 Yes, but set the lock at a 45-degree angle before removing levers.
 Swap the interior and exterior handles to keep the keyhole outside.
+See Hunker’s left-to-right lever guide for the keyed-specific steps.

 What If the Door Still Doesn’t Close Properly?